-Rotator cuff repair is a type of surgery to repair a torn tendon in the shoulder.
-The procedure can be done with a large ("open") incision or with shoulder arthroscopy , which uses small button-hole sized incisions.
+Rotator cuff repair is surgery to repair a torn tendon in the shoulder.
+The procedure can be done with a large (open) incision or with shoulder arthroscopy , which uses small buttonhole-sized incisions.

 The rotator cuff is a group of muscles and tendons that form a cuff over the shoulder joint.
-These muscles and tendons hold the arm in its "ball and socket" joint and help the shoulder to rotate and move.
-The role of the tendons is to hold the powerful shoulder muscles to the shoulder and arm bones.
+These muscles and tendons hold the arm in its joint and help the shoulder joint to move.
 The tendons can be torn from overuse or injury.

 At the end of the surgery, the incisions are closed, and a dressing is applied.
-If arthroscopy was performed, most surgeons take pictures of the procedure from the video monitor to show you what they found and repairs they made.
+If arthroscopy was performed, most surgeons take pictures of the procedure from the video monitor to show you what they found and the repairs that were made.

 Why the Procedure Is Performed